Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software

-However, some community-maintained bindings could be adopted by the official organization and become an officially-maintained binding.
+However, some \seqsplit{community-maintained} bindings could be adopted by the official organization and become an officially-maintained binding.
 In our study, we only consider the latest information and do not take into account the history of ownership.
-In addition, the owner of a community-maintained binding could be a member of the official organization of the source library.
+In addition, the owner of a community-maintained binding could be a member of the official organization of the host library.
 If the binding is not owned by the official organization and there is no evidence in its README, we consider such bindings as community-maintained bindings.

 Some software package ecosystems like \ecofmt{PyPI} allow the owner of a package to delete a published release. \ecofmt{Libraries.io} does not record the history of releases of a package, hence, we only consider the information of releases when the dataset was collected.
 In addition, some ecosystems also support the owner of a package to deprecate a release instead of deleting a release, e.g., \ecofmt{npm} and \ecofmt{Cargo}.
 In our study, we consider all releases which also include the deprecated ones.